 Belong, Believe, Achieve

-What we are learning In Summer Term?
+What we are learning in the Autumn Term?

 Work will be sent home weekly for children in Upper Key Stage 2.
 This will include weekly spellings to learn and other pieces consisting of English, Mathematics or topic homework.
 In addition to this, we also ask that you read little and often with your child; all children are provided with a reading book and reading record to track their efforts at home.
 Also, we send home termly topic challenges relating to the area of study that pupils are learning about that term.
-This may include an art project or a poetry task that can be completed at home with the help of parents; these tasks are optional and are rewarded with team points and tea party tokens in school.
+This may include an art project or a poetry task that can be completed at home with the help of parents; these tasks are optional and are rewarded with team points and rainbow rewards in school.

 What can you do to help with your child's learning

 Support with daily reading, learning times tables and homework in general.
 The Abacus online learning programme is available for Maths to support all children at home in their learning.
 For Year 6, SATs support books will be on sale very soon.
 If you would like any further assistance, then please speak to your class teacher.

 Dates for your diary

 20th September - Harvest Festival at Christ Church.